chrisza4/chris-blog/content/blog/persona-based-architecture/index.md

 Those gaps will not go away just because we don't think about it.
 So let us be mentally prepared and confront those gaps heads-on.

-### Persona testing: Expectation side
+### Persona validation: Expectation side

 As we adjust our context, we still might be wrong about expectations.

-For example, we might think that our maintainers can independently create new feature.
+For example, we might think that our maintainers can independently create a new feature.
 We might think that a senior developer will be able to facilitate post-mortem.

 In the end, we might be wrong.